CheckPointSW/CloudGuardIaaS/terraform/gcp/autoscale-into-existing-vpc/README.md

 SCTP_traffic = []
 ESP_traffic = []
 ```
-Please leave empty list to which port you want to unable traffic.
+Please leave empty list for a protocol if you want to disable traffic for it.

 ## Inputs
 | Name          | Description   | Type          | Allowed values | Default       | Required      |